leyi-z/clothes-shopping-rehab/READEME.md

 #### Tests

-I created some postman tests for the api.
-To use them, simply import the file `csrp-tests.postman_collection.json` into postman.
+I created some tests for the api using both Postman and Unittest:
+- To use the postman tests, simply import the file `csrp-tests.postman_collection.json` into postman
+- Unittest can be found in `test_app.py`.
+You can run it using `python test_app.py`

 #### Dependency

 In case you want to run the app locally, all required packages are specified in the file `requirements.txt`.
 You can use the command `pip install -r requirements.txt` to install all of them at once.

+#### Environment Variables

+Before running the backend locally, run command `source setup.sh` in the project directory to set up environment variables.
+It includes the database url, some authentication info, and some recently generated jwt codes.

 #### Frontend